Foundations Board of Trustees

 Peter Frey has been a member of the Foundation Board since 2025.

-Moritz Helmstaedter has been a member of the foundation board since 2020.
+Sebastian Guggolz has been chairman of the foundation board since 2026.

 Jo Lendle